-This retrospective study was performed by analyzing medical records of all COVID-19 patients referring from March 11th to July 31st, 2020, to the Federico II University of Naples and to the Sea Hospital of Naples, Italy.
-All data were obtained as part of administrative management and hospital care and the informed consent was signed from each patient involved in this study.
+This retrospective study was performed by analyzing the medical records of all COVID-19 patients referred from March 11th to July 31st, 2020, to the Federico II University of Naples and the Sea Hospital of Naples, Italy.
+All data were obtained as part of administrative management and hospital care, and informed consent was signed by each patient involved in this study.